DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Framework/index.rst

 Another very important functionality provided by the framework system is proxies management, via the ProxyManager service and database.

-ComponentMonitoring, SecurityLogging, and ProxyManager services are only part of the services that constitute the Framework of DIRAC.
+ComponentMonitoring and ProxyManager services are only part of the services that constitute the Framework of DIRAC.

 The following sections add some details for some of the Framework systems.